Is it time to switch your coffee to matcha? Dieticians on the matcha vs coffee debate

 (Image credit: GettyImages)

 The press around coffee is only getting more positive.
 Gut guru, Tim Spector recommends that you drink an espresso in the morning to help your heart and gut health.
-On a recent podcast, he touted coffee as a daily essential which provides 'a good dose of antioxidants and fiber'.
+On a recent podcast, he touted coffee as a daily essential that provides 'a good dose of antioxidants and fiber.'

 Most of the dieticians that I spoke to gushed about the antioxidants found in matcha as well as coffee.
 Jenna Volpe, registered dietician and herbalist, told me that 'the specific type of antioxidant found in matcha (epigallocatechin-3-gallate) has been deemed generally beneficial for anti-aging, immunity, digestion, and other health benefits' in recent studies from the National Library of Medicine.